INSO-World/Trinocular/src/registry/ReadMe.md

 `````

 #### Response Codes

 * 404: Visualization service not found
 * 200: Visualization service found

 ### `POST` /service/:name

-Create a new visualization service instance.
+Add a new visualization service to the group.
+If the group is not existing it will be created.

 Path parameters:

-- `name` Name of the service
+- `name` Name of the visualization group

 #### JSON Body: